Perfect Pairings & Recipes for

 Strength of Association Between Flavours

-The recipes below provide inspiration for pairing lardon with mushroom.
+The recipes below provide inspiration for pairing lardon with sage.

 • Harmonious Flavours Of Lardon

-Just as our statistical analysis showed that pork and brettanomycine flavours often complement each other, we can identify the full profile of flavours that harmonise with each of the flavour notes present in lardon.
-For instance, the fatty flavours of lardon are strongly associated with cedar and lemony notes.
+Just as our analysis highlighted that pork and violic notes are harmonious, we can identify the full profile of flavours that harmonise with each of the flavour notes present in lardon.
+Similarly, the briney accents of lardon frequently pair with grassy and green flavours.

-The notes complementary to the various aroma accents of lardon can be seen highlighted in the pink bars below.
+The aroma accents complementary to the various notes of lardon can be seen highlighted in the pink bars below.

 Flavour Profile Of Lardon And Its Complementary Flavour Notes